-Want to know where studying at JCU can take you?
-Interested in hearing how students and alumni have had adventures with impact?
-Explore our Real Stories and find out why This is Uni... but not as you know it.
+Want to see where a career in health or medicine could take you?
+Interested in what JCU medical researchers have discovered?
+Explore our Health and Medicine stories and find out why This is Uni... but not as you know it.

 College: College of Public Health, Medical and Veterinary Sciences

 Growing up in Mackay in North Queensland, Tegan Stark had a long family connection with JCU.
 She’d always planned on following in the family footsteps to the University, and when her time came, it was pharmacy that grabbed her.

 Mental health was always going to be a significant problem during the COVID-19 pandemic, with fear, illness, and isolation proving a potent cocktail.
 This is being experienced acutely among healthcare professionals on the frontline of the battle.